-Google AI to make phone calls for users
+Google AI to make phone calls for you

 "Done correctly, it will save time for people and generate a lot of value for businesses," suggested Mr Pichai.

-He added that in the first instant, the software would be used to call businesses to confirm their holiday opening times, and then automatically update the information on the pages Google provides for them.
+He added that initially, the software would be used to call businesses to confirm their holiday opening times, and would then automatically update the information on the pages Google provides about them.

 "Hard to believe this was real," commented Ben Bajaran, an analyst at the consultancy Creative Strategies after the demo.

-"You can not underestimate the value consumers will see in these voice assistants.
+"You cannot underestimate the value consumers will see in these voice assistants.

 "Apple cannot fall too far behind because this is the kind of thing I can see people switching platforms for."